The Pulse of K-Entertainment

 #HYBE#K-Pop Industry#Legal#Bang Si-hyuk

 The move lands at a brutal moment for HYBE because this is no longer niche finance coverage sitting outside the K-pop conversation.
 HYBE is the company behind BTS, SEVENTEEN, LE SSERAFIM, and a stack of the industry's most important infrastructure bets, from labels to Weverse, so any governance shock hits investor trust and fan confidence at the same time.
-As reported by Reuters, investigators are examining whether Bang misled early investors during the IPO process, with alleged illicit gains valued at roughly 190 billion won, or about $129 million.
+As reported by Reuters, investigators are examining whether Bang misled early investors during the IPO process, with Reuters putting the alleged gains at roughly 190 billion won, or about $129 million, while newer Yonhap-based local follow-ups have cited a higher 260 billion won estimate.
 We have seen HYBE absorb artist controversies, executive feuds, and public legal warfare before.
 A requested arrest warrant for its founder is a different tier of reputational stress, especially when global investors already treat HYBE as the sector's benchmark stock.

 What police said about Bang Si-hyuk's warrant request